 12 Top-Rated Things to Do at Lake Arrowhead, CA

 Visitors head to Lake Arrowhead for all types of outdoor activities.
-Boating, swimming, and fishing are popular throughout the year, particularly in the summer months.
+Boating, swimming, and fishing are popular things to do throughout the year, particularly in the summer months.
 And the entire San Bernardino National Forest surrounds the water, offering activities like hiking, mountain biking, and camping.
 A few mountain slopes are even primed for downhill skiing throughout the winter.

 Lake Arrowhead is also the place to go for comfort and class close to the shore.
 Lakeside cabins are in abundance, and places like the Lake Arrowhead Village offer an array of restaurants, shops, and cultural events.
 The lake is also home to more than one spa for a weekend of pampering.